hashicorp/consul/plugin/health/README.md

 # health

-This module enables a simple health check endpoint.
+*health* enabless a simple health check endpoint.
 By default it will listen on port 8080.

 ## Syntax